omwdunkley/crazyflieROS/README.md

 * If you change the GUI, you need to recompile it.
 See ```crazyflieROS/src/crazyflieROS/ui/compileGUI.sh```
 * Firmware changes need compiling and flashing
-* If you change the TOC, you might need to regenerate the ros messages.
+* If you change the TOC, you might need to regenerate and recompile the ros messages.
 See the Config tab

 # Todo

-TODO
  * JoyStick needs porting
    * Class
    * UI